Photo walk at Devanahalli Fort

 In 2019 many very old trees got uprooted, some of them over 200 years old.
 The usual practice used to be that the horticulture department that manages Lalbagh would auction or sell off the deadwood to timber merchants and wood dealers to be chopped up.
 This time, owing to the antiquity of some of the trees, the department decided to get artists to turn them into sculptures that would be housed in the gardens for public display.

 Here lies a beautiful carving of the Buddha.
-In my opinion, it is a wonderful initiative of making the dead trees come to life again.
+In my opinion, it is a wonderful initiative to make the dead trees come to life again.

-I am not posting all the carvings so you find a motivation to visit the garden yourself to see these beautiful works of art in person.
+I am not posting all the carvings so you find the motivation to visit the garden yourself to see these beautiful works of art in person.

 Near the statues, you can also find some more flowers bunched together in different areas of the garden.